Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Experimental Evaluation

 {\bf Dataset Split.} Tesseract~\cite{Tesseract} demonstrated that, in non-stationary contexts such as Android malware, if time-aware splits are not considered, then the results may be inflated due to \emph{concept drift} (i.e., changes in the data distribution).
 However, here we aim to specifically evaluate the effectiveness of an adversarial attack.
 Although it likely exists, the relationship between adversarial and concept drift is still unknown and is outside the scope of this work.
 If we were to perform a time-aware split, it would be impossible to determine whether the success rate of our ML-driven adversarial attack was due to an intrinsic weakness of the classifier or due to natural evolution of malware (i.e., the introduction of new non-ML techniques malware developers rely on to evade detection).
 Hence, we perform a \emph{random split} of the dataset to simulate \emph{absence of concept drift}~\cite{Tesseract}; this also represents the most challenging scenario for an attacker, as they aim to mutate a test object coming from the same distribution as the training dataset (on which the classifier likely has higher confidence).
 In particular, we consider a 66\% training and 34\% testing random split.\footnote{We consider only one split due to the overall time required to run the experiments.
 Including some prototype overhead, it requires about one month to run all configurations.}

-{\bf Testing.} The test set contains a total of 5,952 malware. {The statistics reported in the remainder of this section refer only to \emph{true positive} malware (5,330 for SVM and 4,108 for Sec-SVM), i.e., we create adversarial variants only if the app is detected as malware by the classifier under evaluation.
+{\bf Testing.} The test set contains a total of 5,203 malware.
+The statistics reported in the remainder of this section refer only to \emph{true positive} malware (3,897 for SVM and 3,762 for Sec-SVM), i.e., we create adversarial variants only if the app is detected as malware by the classifier under evaluation.
 Intuitively, it is not necessary to make an adversarial example of a malware application that is already misclassified as goodware; hence, we avoid inflating results by removing false negative objects from the dataset.
+For the evaluation we apply a restriction on the harvested gadgets, selecting the stealthiest ones: we are indeed considering only the gadgets with maximum 20 classes in total and maximum one permission.
 During the transplantation phase of our problem-space attack some errors occur due to bugs and corner-case errors in the FlowDroid framework~\cite{arzt2014flowdroid}.
-Since these errors are related on implementation limitations of the FlowDroid research prototype, and not conceptual errors, the success rates in the remainder of this section refer only to applications that did not throw FlowDroid exceptions during the transplantation phase (see Appendix~\ref{app:flowdroid} for details).}
+Since these errors are related on implementation limitations of the FlowDroid research prototype, and not conceptual errors, the success rates in the remainder of this section refer only to applications that did not throw FlowDroid exceptions during the transplantation phase.